iansan5653/iansan5653/README.md

 I graduated from USF in 2020 with a degree in mechanical engineering, where I spent way too much of my time [building rockets](https://github.com/usfsoar) 🚀.

-In my free time I work on and race sailboats in Tampa Bay ⛵.
+In my free time I mess about with sailboats ⛵.

----

-:speech_balloon: You can get in touch with me by [starting a new discussion](https://github.com/iansan5653/iansan5653/discussions/new) on my profile repo.